SAP-archive/helm-broker/docs/01-installation.md

 make push-image
 ```

-5. Install the Helm Broker with your custom image using the following command:
+5. Install Helm Broker with your custom image using the following command:
 ```bash
 helm install charts/helm-broker \
  --name helm-broker \